matrix-tu-dresden-de/Dokumentation/content/clients/mobile.en.md

 The following series of images shows screenshots of the setup of Android or iOS Element:

+{{% notice info %}}
+In contrast to the here shown screenshots you have to use the cumstom homeserver url matrix.tu-dresden.de in iOS Element.
+{{% /notice %}}

 ![Screenshot of the login procedure under Android/iOS](/images/15_Android1_en.png)

 ![Screenshot of the Android client element after successful login](/images/15_Android2_en.png)